-The MAC’s Artist in Residence space, is a unique facility that will bring international, national and home-grown artists from a range of artforms to the MAC as part of our year round Artist in Residence programme.
+Our Artist in Residence space is a unique facility that brings international, national and home-grown artists from a range of genres to the MAC.

-Igniting creative collaboration with the MAC’s artistic partners and audiences, it will help shape the cultural landscape in Northern Ireland.
+Igniting creative collaboration with the MAC’s artistic partners, audiences and local communities, the Artist in Residence programme is helping to shape the cultural landscape in Northern Ireland.

 Current Artist in Residence: Conor Mitchell

 Conor Mitchell is an opera, music theatre and orchestral composer, playwright and theatre-maker from Northern Ireland.
 He is the recipient of the 2016 Arts Council Northern Ireland Major Individual Artist’s Award and is currently working on his body of symphonic work and Concertino for Flute.
 Recent scores include his Cultural Olympiad opera Our Day (NI Opera), the children’s opera The Musician (national tour), the choral work Shadowtime (Royal Festival Hall), Requiem for the Disappeared (Spark Opera), the sinfonietta 20: Ceasefire, and his Cabaret Songs in celebration of Britten's 100th birthday (Aldeburgh Music).

 He and Mark Ravenhill’s award-winning song cycle Ten Plagues (Royal Court, Traverse Theatre) was recently revived at Wilton’s Music Hall, London, performed again by Marc Almond.
 A reworking of his 2003 musical-theatre piece Group!
 The Musical has just premiered in Ireland, directed by the composer.

 AMINI is an artist-led initiative founded by Michael Hanna and Jacqueline Holt in 2015.